IoT-Lab-Minden/smock/docs/README.md

 ### RFID reader

-The RFID reader is controlled with the **MFRC522** class.
+The RFID reader is controlled with the <a href="https://iot-lab-minden.github.io/smock/device/html/classrfid__reader_1_1_m_f_r_c522.html">MFRC522</a> class.
 This class communicates with the reader over SPI.
 For this the Energia SPI library is used.
 The reader provides methods to ask if a new card is detected by the reader and to read the uid from them.
 In the **isNewCardPresent()** function is a request send to the reader and when a **STATUS_OK** or **STATUS_COLLISION** was returned a new card is present.
 After that in the main method is the uid read by calling **readCardSerial()**.

 ### Host